zilishen/documentation/content/nms/installation/kubernetes/deploy-api-connectivity-manager.md

        - name: regcred
        acm:
            image:
-               repository: <my-docker-registry>/nms-acm
+               repository: <my-docker-registry:port>/nms-acm
                tag: <version>
    ```

    This `values.yaml` file enables the API Connectivity module and specifies the image pull secret, repository, and tag of the image to be used.

-   - Replace `<my-docker-registry>` with your private Docker registry.
+   - Replace `<my-docker-registry:port>` with your private Docker registry and port (if needed).
    - Replace `<version>` with the tag you noted when [loading the Docker image](#load-acm-docker-image) above.
    - In the `imagePullSecrets` section, add the credentials for your private Docker registry.

 1. Close and save the `values.yaml` file.

+---

 ## Customize Helm Settings for API Connectivity Manager {#configuration-options-acm}

 {{<see-also>}}Refer to the [Configurable Helm Settings]({{< relref "/nms/installation/kubernetes/nms-helm-config-options.md#acm-helm-settings" >}}) reference guide for the complete list of configurable parameters and default values used by the NGINX Management Suite and modules when installing from a Helm chart. {{</see-also>}}

+---

 ## Upgrade NGINX Management Suite Deployment